h-e-l-i-o/vehicles/README.md

 ## Installation

-In the project directory, you can run:
+In the project directory, you can run (with Node 10+ installed):

 ### `npm install`